We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Imagine this: the steady hum of a fan, the rush of a waterfall, or a crackling fire.
 Sounds nice, right?

-White noise machines are designed to play these serene sounds to help calm you down, drown out environmental noises, or fill unwanted silence.
+White noise machines are designed to play these serene sounds to help calm you, drown out environmental noises, or fill unwanted silence.

 - Variety.
 We looked at machines that work for various scenarios, such as for travel or children.
-But we also included a classic, no-frills option if you’re just looking to start out with white noise machines.
+But we also included a classic, no-frills option if you’re just starting out with white noise machines.
 A couple of machines also have variety in frequencies, sound types, and additional features.

 - Reviews and trials.
 We looked at online customer reviews, asked current white machine users for their feedback, and even tested products to determine which were the best of the best.